MonikaFeigler/KBC_DataFlowTemplates/out-crm-snowflake/v0/README.md

 ### ORCH: [OUT-CRM-SNOWFLAKE] Orchestration: BDM Usage

-This orchestration use writer to load created Hubspot CRM BDM to Snowflake DB.
+This orchestration use writer to load created Hubspot CRM BDM to Snowflake database.